jorendorff/talks/algebraic-data-types/adts.md

     throughout all code written in that language, whether you want it or not.
     In practice, you mostly don't want it.
-    Nullable should never be the default.
+    Nullable is a really terrible default.

     In Haskell, `Maybe X` is literally a different type from `X`, so if you want `Nothing` as a possible value, you have to choose that, and it becomes part of the type signature.
     It's opt-in.

-*   The other, more important advantage is that if you do opt in, you'll never accidentally write code that tries to use a `Maybe ChessPiece` as though it were a `ChessPiece` without first doing a null check.
+*   And, if you do opt in,
+    you'll never accidentally write code that tries to use a `Maybe ChessPiece` as though it were a `ChessPiece`
+    without first doing a null check.